terascope/teraslice/docs/packages/data-mate/overview.md

 ### encodeBase64

-`encodeBase64(input) - converts a value into a base64 encoded value if given an array it will convert everything in the array excluding null/undefined values`
+`encodeBase64(input, context) - converts a value into a base64 encoded value if given an array it will convert everything in the array excluding null/undefined values`

 `returns null if input is null/undefined`